Jacob's Rescue: Plot synopsis

-Jacob Gutgeld struggles against hope until one a Polish family, the Roslans, rescue him from the Warsaw Ghetto.
-He ends up facing hardship during his quest to survive.
-During his stay with the Roslans, he's reunited with his uncle who is able to pass as non-Jewish and at his request, the Roslans take in Jacob's younger brother Sholom who has been mistreated and is in an emaciated and fragile state.
+Jacob Gutgeld struggles against hope until a Polish family, the Roslans, rescue him from the Warsaw Ghetto.
+During his stay with the Roslans, he's reunited with his uncle who is able to pass as non-Jewish and, at his request, the Roslans take in Jacob's younger brother Sholom who has been mistreated and is in an emaciated and fragile state.
 Not long after Sholom's arrival, the family faces scarlet fever.
 Jacob's, as well as the Roslan daughter's, isn't that serious, but the son, Yurek's is and he has to go to the hospital.
 Sholom's is also more serious due to his weakened state, but he can't go to the hospital or risk being found out so the uncle, a doctor, does his best to treat him.
 The Roslan children and Jacob recover, but Sholom's condition continually deteriorates with his kidneys starting to shut down until one night he wakes up with a high fever and after being taken to the bathroom for some water, dies in Alex's arms.

-Not long after, Jacob ends up facing a serious ear infection, a side-effect from his scarlet fever and the Roslans are forced to sell their apartment so they can get the money they need for a bribe so Jacob can get life-saving surgery.
-After the rest of the family dies in the ghetto, the uncle brings Jacob's other brother, David to live with the family, believing its only a matter of time until he's found out and wants to make sure David is in good hands.
+Not long after, Jacob ends up facing a serious ear infection, a side-effect from his scarlet fever, and the Roslans are forced to sell their apartment so they can get the money they need for a bribe so Jacob can get life-saving surgery.
+After the rest of the family dies in the ghetto, the uncle brings Jacob's other brother, David, to live with the family, believing its only a matter of time until he's found out and wants to make sure David is in good hands.

 After word of a Russian counterattack against the Germans reaches the Roslan household, Yurek rushes out to celebrate and is killed by a German sniper.
-Eventually, the family decides to abandon Warsaw when it gets too dangerous and go to live with Mela's brother in the countryside in a place where there are no Germans.
+Eventually, the family decides to abandon Warsaw when it gets too dangerous and go to live with Mela's brother in the countryside, in a place where there are no Germans.
 They spend the rest of the war there until Poland is liberated.
 At one point near the end of the story, Russian soldiers march through the town and one enters the house where the family is staying and he and Jacob embrace each other and reveal that they are both Jewish.

-After the war, the family travels to Berlin to see if they can locate any surviving family for Jacob and David and their father is located, having fled Poland for Palestine before the war.
-Jacob and David are sent to live with him even though they prefer the Roslans at this point, the family who took care of them during such dangerous times and were there for them while their own father was not.
+After the war, the family travels to Berlin to see if they can locate any surviving family for Jacob and David.
+Their father is located, having fled Poland for Palestine before the war.
+Jacob and David are sent to live with him, even though they prefer the Roslans at this point.